How AAM is working to promote advertising transparency at doctors’ offices and pharmacies.

 WHY: Trust + Transparency = Results

-Audits nurture this transparency by providing advertisers with an independent assessment of their advertising ecosystem.
-The audit process can benefit point-of-care content providers in other ways by giving them experienced feedback that can lead to system improvements and optimization.
-The more committed point-of-care content providers are to the quality of their advertising delivery systems, the more advertisers will trust using it.
+The audit process also benefits POC media providers by giving them experienced feedback that can lead to system improvements and optimization.
+The more committed POC media providers are to the quality of their advertising delivery systems, the more advertisers will trust using it.
 Investing in a third-party audit is proof of that commitment.

 Want to learn more about how point-of-care audits can help you gain trust with your advertisers?
 Contact me at firstname.lastname@example.org.